 At the time we first hire an associate, we generally provide the associate with a letter outlining the effective date of his or her employment, the basic compensation arrangements for the associate's at-will employment, any benefits to which the associate is entitled, and whether the associate is entitled to participate in any severance or change in control benefits.
+We do not have employment contracts with any of our associates, including the executive officers.

-Pursuant to our fiscal 2014 employment arrangements with Mr. Nagel, he receives an annual salary of \$600,000 and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
-He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the 2002 SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
+Pursuant to our fiscal 2015 employment arrangements with Mr. Nagel, he receives an annual salary of \$600,000 and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
+He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
 Mr. Nagel is a party to a severance agreement and a change in control agreement as described under "Potential Payments Upon Termination" below.

-Pursuant to our fiscal 2014 employment arrangements with Mr. Reece, he receives an annual salary of \$430,000 (effective as of November 1, 2013) and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
-He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the 2002 SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
+Pursuant to our fiscal 2015 employment arrangements with Mr. Reece, he receives an annual salary of \$440,000 (effective as of November 1, 2014) and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
+He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
 Mr. Reece is a party to a severance agreement and a change in control agreement as described under "Potential Payments Upon Termination" below.

-Pursuant to our fiscal 2014 employment arrangements with Mr. Black, he receives an annual salary of \$430,000 (effective as of November 1, 2013) and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
-He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the 2002 SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
+Pursuant to our fiscal 2015 employment arrangements with Mr. Black, he receives an annual salary of \$440,000 (effective as of November 1, 2014) and is entitled to a target annual cash incentive opportunity as a percentage of base salary under the Annual Cash Incentive Plan and a target equity incentive opportunity as a percentage of base salary under the EIP.
+He is entitled to participate in employee benefit plans and perquisites afforded to executives at his level, continued coverage in the SERP, participate in the 2005 SDSP, and coverage under the Company's director and officer liability insurance.
 Mr. Black is a party to a severance agreement and a change in control agreement as described under "Potential Payments Upon Termination" below.